-Historic District and Painted Ladies
+Historic District and

-Historic District and Painted Ladies
+Painted Ladies

-In the historic district of Galveston, there are many mansions and other interesting buildings of historic interest.
-Not far from the historic district, there are Victorian Homes there Painted Ladies.
-We walked the historic district and then got in our Jeep to find the painted ladies!!
+historic district, there are Victorian Homes there – Painted Ladies.
+We walked the historic district and then got

 The most impressive of the mansions has to be the Moody Mansion.
 It was built in 1895 by W.L.
 Moody, Jr. who was one of the wealthiest Americans during the first half of the 1900s.
 His daughter, Mary Moody Northern grew up in the house and lived there for 3 decades after her father and husband both died in 1954.
 She established the Mary Moody Northern Endowment, which restored, owns and operates the Moody Mansion.
 There are tours of the mansion, but we didn’t do it on the day we were there.